orbbec/OrbbecSDK-dev/README.md

 For practical examples on utilizing the SDK, refer to the [Examples](examples/README.md) section for more insights.

-To learn how to effectively use the Orbbec Viewer, please refer to the Orbbec Viewer User Guide.
-(TODO: Replace the placeholder with the actual link when available.)
+To learn how to effectively use the Orbbec Viewer, please refer to the [Orbbec Viewer User Guide](./docs/tutorial/OrbbecViewer.md).

 ### 2.2 API Reference